🔴Note: the red circle indicates links to articles that will be published in my WIP book: Reliability Engineering Mindset.

 You’re left with too little error budget.
 The number of enemy of reliability is change.
 Anytime you change the system (e.g. shipping new features), the likelihood of failure is much higher.
 Having too little error budget ties your hands to change code and have a good developer flow.

-Another risk is that the service consumer is not prepared for a severed SLO breach.
+Another risk is that the service consumer is not adequately prepared for a SLO breach.
 As a result, a failure in your system will lead to cascading failure.
 For example, if another API is tightly coupled to yours, they both go down if yours fail.

 What should you do?
 Talk to your consumers and find the worst SLO they can live with.
 That’s usually easier than negotiation to increase your SLO.